Take Five

+"Take Five" is a jazz standard composed by Paul Desmond and originally recorded in 1959 by the Dave Brubeck Quartet for their album Time Out.
+Written in quintuple time (5/4), the composition is built around a distinctive blues-scale melody in E♭ minor and a recurring two-chord vamp.
+It became the third track on Time Out, which was released by Columbia Records later that year.

+The track emerged after Quartet drummer Joe Morello challenged Desmond to compose a piece in 5/4.
+Brubeck arranged Desmond’s melodies around Morello’s rhythmic ideas, creating a work in ABA ternary form.
+Its title refers both to the quintuple meter and the colloquial expression "take five," meaning to take a short break.

-Released as a promotional single in September 1959, the track would not achieve commercial success until it became a sleeper hit in 1961.
-"Take Five" went on to become the biggest-selling jazz single of all time and still receives significant radio airplay.
-The single was inducted into the Grammy Hall of Fame in 1996.
+Released as a promotional single in September 1959, "Take Five" initially charted modestly but became a sleeper hit in 1961, eventually rising to international popularity.
+It went on to become the biggest-selling jazz single of all time and remains a staple of radio programming and live performance.

+Frequently covered by artists across genres, "Take Five" has been inducted into the Grammy Hall of Fame and is widely regarded as one of the greatest jazz standards ever recorded.

 Background and recording

-The Dave Brubeck Quartet's U.S. State Department-sponsored tour of Eurasia in 1958 inspired Dave Brubeck to create an album, Time Out, that experimented with odd time signatures like he had encountered abroad.
+The Dave Brubeck Quartet's U.S. State Department-sponsored tour of Eurasia in 1958 inspired Brubeck to create an album, Time Out, that experimented with odd time signatures like ones he had encountered abroad.
 "Take Five" was composed after most of the album's music had been written.
 The Quartet's drummer, Joe Morello, frequently soloed in 5/4 time and asked Brubeck to compose a new piece to showcase his ability.
 Brubeck delegated Desmond to write a tune using Morello's rhythm.
 Desmond composed two melodies, which Brubeck arranged in ternary form.